jl-inspera/weather/README.md

 The [met.no Located Forecast API](https://api.met.no/weatherapi/locationforecast/2.0/documentation) is used to provide weather forecast information.
 The forecast information is no more than 2 hours old, except in states where there is failure to contact met.no.

 # Requirements
-This software was developed for the follow tools.
-Some adaptation may or may not be required to run it with different tools or versions of it.
+This software was developed with/for the following tools.
+Some adaptation may or may not be required to run it with different tools/versions.
 | tool      | version |
 | ----------- | ----------- |
 | Maven      | 3.9.8       |